Glossary – A Modern Construction Lexicon

 MMC is a broad category that encompasses a wide variety of building approaches.
 These approaches all emphasize the efficiencies and benefits of manufacturing processes for building construction over more traditional and less efficient methods.
 MMC almost always involves a high degree of off-site construction.
 Some examples of MMC include prefab, component, panelized, and modular (aka volumetric) construction.

-Modular (aka Volumetric)
+Modular (aka Volumetric or 3D)

 This is a method of construction that utilizes off-site construction to manufacture and pre-assemble very large three-dimensional components, usually consisting of one or more entire rooms, or parts of rooms.
 These components are often finished on the interior, and may even be furnished off-site at the manufacturing location.
 Once the volumetric component has been manufactured, it is transported to the final building site.
 The size of a module is typically dictated by its ability to be shipped.
 A common module size in the US is 14’ x 60’.
 Once on-site, modules are assembled into a building.
 Building size is essentially unlimited and can be made from one module or more than 500, and from one story to 25 or more.
 Once on-site, the modules usually only require minor finishing and utility connection work.
 Modular buildings are normally designed to be permanent, but they can also be designed to be temporary, easily deconstructable or relocatable.